MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-customize-forms.md

 ## [Existing form (recommended)](#tab/existing-form)

-Using the existing form is better for scenarios where your organization doesn't want to make a lot of changes to the layout or fields; it's also better for organizations that generally want to use the default work order process.
+Using the existing form is better for scenarios where your organization doesn't want to make many changes to the layout or fields; it's also better for organizations that generally want to use the default work order process.

 ### Pros